ArthurSegato/LofiBlockRunner/README.md

 ### Localization:

-The whole game is localised in English (default), Portuguese and Spanish, but can be localised to more languages if required.
+The entire game is localised in English (default), Portuguese and Spanish, but can be localised to more languages if required.

 ### Save System: